jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 The convolution filter in CNN is a GLM for the underlying data patch, and the level of abstraction is low with GLM.

-GLM achieves a good extent of abstraction when the latent concepts are linearly separable, Thus CNN implicitly makes the same assumption
+GLM achieves  good abstraction when the latent concepts are linearly separable.

 ##### NIN

 In NIN, the GLM is replaced with a ”micro network” structure which is a general nonlinear function approximator.

-We choose multilayer perceptron which is a universal function approximator and a neural network trainable by back-propagation.
+We choose MLP which is a universal function approximator and was trainable by BP.

 ##### Comparison